leechaerimm/leechaerimm/README.md

 ### Hi there 👋

-Welcome to my GitHub Profile!
+Welcome to my Chaerim's world!

-My name is **Chaerim Lee**, an energetic college graduate with a Bachelor in Science from the University of Maryland 👩‍🎓 Looking for Entry Data Analytics role to cultivate skills and knowledge.
+My name is **Chaerim Lee** 👩‍🎓

+I'm a data analyst with experience in military recruiting analysis for the JAMRS program.
+My passion lies in transforming raw, complex datasets into actionable insights through data cleaning, analysis, and visualization.

 ```